Nada-Khafagy/perception_pkg/README.md

 This milestone will be testing mainly! and seeing how the integration of image processing with CoppeliaSim will be done.
 - ~~Exctract info from Camera~~
 - ~~Test image processing operations~~

-- Create needed topics to integrate with navigation team --> we should discuss this
-- Get X,Y of the object and send on the topic
+- ~~Get X,Y of the object and send on the topic~~
-- to facilitate the lane detection you can get the depth of the lines using Half Transform
+- ~~to facilitate the lane detection you can get the depth of the lines using hough transform~~
 - Check if the aruco markers can be detected--> i added them to the YOLO classes still didn't test cv on them
 - ~~look for already made packages that can be used~~

 ## Milestones IX -  23 April:
-- Commnunicate with the planning team
-- Take an action based on the processed frames
+- ~~Create needed topics to integrate with navigation team~~
 - ~~invistigate YOLO~~

 ## Milestone X - 3 May: